anvesh-vankayala/mlops/mlops_week7/README.md

     - Create .githubs/workflows with ci.yaml (for CI/CD pipeline)

 - ### TODO
-    - Create simple traning pipeline first
+    - Create simple traning pipeline first, with hydra configurations.
     - CI CD to be created for training cycle by publishing the score n logs.
     - Adding loggers to the hydra configuration
     - Hyperparmeter tuning with optuna